-Altrincham Advanced Motorists (AAM) offers fixed length courses in advanced motoring to members of
+Altrincham Advanced Motorists (AAM) offers fixed length courses in advanced motoring to members of the public.

-the public.
 Those embarking on a course become associate members of iamRoadSmart (formerly the Institute of Advanced Motorists (IAM)).
 Each course centres around practical driving sessions, or observed runs, during which trained observers,

-who are also full members of the Institute, observe and advise associates on the best way to improve their driving skills.
-There are eight observed runs in each course and these are conducted in the associate’s own car.
+who are also full members of iamRoadSmart, observe and advise associates on the best way to improve their driving skills.
+There are six observed runs in each course and these are conducted in the associate’s own car.

-Also included in each course are two classroom sessions (which are less formal than the phrase implies) and a 'meet the examiner' evening.
-The classroom

-sessions take place in Sale a few days before Runs 1 and 4 and the 'meet the examiner' evening (sometimes called Classroom 3) takes place before Run 6.
+Also included in each course are two Briefing sessions (which are less formal than the phrase implies) and a 'Meet the Examiner' evening.
+The Briefing sessions take place in Sale a few days before Runs 1 and 3 and the Meet the Examiner' session,

 The observed runs take place on Sunday mornings once a fortnight from AAM's meeting point at the Woodheys Club in Sale.
 Each run lasts about two hours.

 the advanced motoring skills he or she has learnt on the course.
-A serving or retired Police Officer who holds a Police Advanced Driver Certificate appointed by the Institute of Advanced Motorists will observe a drive
+A serving or retired Police Officer who holds a Police Advanced Driver Certificate and appointed by iamRoadSmart as an examiner will observe a drive

 of around one and a half hours in the associate's own car, after which a recommendation will be made as to whether iamRoadSmart should accept the associate's application for full membership.
 About 90% of our Associates

-Courses start in January, April and August.
+Courses start in January, April/May and August.

 AAM may at its own discretion invite advanced motorists who become full members of iamRoadSmart and AAM to take

 Advantages of Advanced Motoring

 - As an advanced driver, as long as you conscientiously

 and rigorously apply the system of car control, your chances of being involved in a road traffic accident are dramatically reduced and the chances of you being the cause of an accident are reduced even further.

 - Your passengers will have smooth and

 - Your car will suffer less wear and tear and your maintenance bills will fall.
 Your fuel economy will improve.
 Your insurance company may, at its discretion, reduce your insurance premium.

 Motoring is safety above all else.
 But you will learn to make progress where it is safe and appropriate to do so (subject to the prevailing speed limit); your cross-country point-to-point journey times are likely to be reduced.

 your abilities and skills will naturally increase.

 In summary, your driving will be safe, smooth, systematic and progressive.

 How much does it cost?

-The course and test are in a package called “SKILL for LIFE”, which currently costs £139.00.
+The course and test are in a package called “ADVANCED

+DRIVER”, which currently costs £149.
 This includes all observed runs using your own vehicle, three classroom sessions, and training manuals.
 The Advanced Test fee is also included, and upon successful completion, your 12 month full membership of

 iamRoadSmart commences.
-You will be invited to renew this on the first anniversary of your test, at the current annual fee of £28.00.
+You will be invited to renew this on the first anniversary of your test, at the current annual fee of £32.00.

 when you enroll for the course, and we will invite you to renew annually in March.
 Annual membership of Altrincham Advanced Motorists is currently £10.00.

-Our observers are all volunteers, and as such provide their tuition on both the classroom sessions
+Our observers are all volunteers, and as such provide their tuition on both the classroom

 sessions and observed runs free of charge.

-How does the Group Operate?
+How does the Group

-Advanced Motorists pioneered the fixed length advanced driving course, a successful concept that is continuing to spread to other IAM affiliated groups across the UK.
+Altrincham Advanced Motorists pioneered the fixed length advanced driving course, a successful concept that is continuing to spread to other iamRoadSmart affiliated groups across the UK.
 Using this

-format, AAM has generated almost 2000 advanced driving tests.
+format, AAM has generated around 2000 advanced driving tests.
 In 1997 the Group won the inaugural BP award in recognition of its contribution to road safety.

-AAM has provided courses to local motor businesses and taxi operators.
-IAM certificates prominently displayed in garage reception areas give confidence to customers that their cars will be especially well cared for at that establishment!
+AAM has provided courses to local motor businesses and taxi operators. iamRoadSmart certificates prominently displayed in garage reception areas give confidence to customers that their cars will be especially well cared for at that establishment!

 system of car control in practical use.
 Associate and full members can buy or hire the AAM video or DVD, and a Road Craft video produced by the Metropolitan Police Driving School, which shows Police drivers being taught the system of car control.
 Both can

 be borrowed from Trafford Borough Libraries, where they are proving to be very popular.

 Occasional social events and visits are arranged for full and associate members of the Group to which family and friends are also welcome.

-How do I join the Group?
+How do I join

-If you are interested in joining the group the " Contacts" page provides a telephone number or email address for further enquiries.
+If you are interested in joining the group the " Contacts" page provides a telephone number and email address for further enquiries.